SoumitroDas/Numerical-Methods-CPP/README.md

 # Numerical Methods in C++

 This repository contains a collection of C++ programs implementing various numerical methods, developed as part of my 4th-year academic coursework at the University of Rajshahi.
-These programs solve problems in curve fitting, root finding, ordinary differential equations (ODEs), numerical integration, linear systems, interpolation, and partial differential equations (PDEs).
+These programs solve problems in curve fitting, root finding, ordinary differential equations (ODEs), numerical integration, linear systems, interpolation, and partial differential equations (PDEs) mainly Heat equation and wave equation.

 ## About
  This project showcases my skills in C++ and numerical computing, applied to real-world mathematical problems.
 Each program is designed to be user-friendly, with input prompts and clear output formatting.